Practice Areas

 Defend Yourself Against Ohio Hit-Skip Charges

 Criminal charges can be an overwhelming and frightening experience.
 You are probably worried about your freedoms and privileges being at stake and have a lot of questions.
-You can rest assured, because Cincinnati traffic lawyer Brad Groene is here for you.
+You can rest assured, because our criminal defense lawyers in Cincinnati are here for you.
 Get the justice that you deserve.
 Don’t hesitate to contact us today at (513) 338-1890 or email us at advice@cincinnaticriminalattorney.com.